BrianMMcClain/bosh-vs-ansible-vs-chef/bosh/README.md

 A BOSH director will be required to deploy via BOSH.
 Please refer to the documentation on how to set this up for your infrastructure [here](http://bosh.io/docs/init.html).

+Alternativly, [BBL](https://github.com/cloudfoundry/bosh-bootloader) will handle much of the setup as well automatically

 Additionally, the BOSH CLI is required on your local machine, which can be found [here](http://bosh.io/docs/cli-v2.html#install).

 BOSH Lite